 Industrial timber companies are expected to apply for an industrial logging concession permit.
-Most companies logging in industrial concessions are foreign-financed, particularly from Europe and China, and operate in eight of the twenty-six provinces (Table 1).
-As of 2019, fifteen of the twenty-seven companies with concessions were active.
-Eight companies hold rights to 81 percent of the forest areas intended for industrial logging including SODEFOR (28.9 percent of industrial logging area), Maniema Union (11.6 percent), Booming Green DRC (11 percent), FORABOLA (10.3 percent), CFT (5.8 percent), IFCO (5 percent), Kitenge-Lola Establishment (4.8 percent) and Motema (3.6 percent).
+Most companies logging in industrial concessions are foreign-financed, particularly from Europe and China,^f and operate in eight of the twenty-six provinces (Table 1).
+As of early 2019, fifteen of the twenty-seven companies with concessions were active.
+Eight companies held rights to 81 percent of the forest areas intended for industrial logging including SODEFOR (28.9 percent of industrial logging area), Maniema Union (11.6 percent), Booming Green DRC (11 percent), FORABOLA (10.3 percent), CFT (5.8 percent), IFCO (5 percent), Kitenge-Lola Establishment (4.8 percent) and Motema (3.6 percent).64 However, Maniema Union 2 reportedly no longer exists.
+In October 2019, the company changed its name to LONG XIN SARLU.
+The company sold nine of it's concessions to two new Chinese owned companies: i) Congo Sunflower Forestry Development Sarlu, (a total of 779,870 ha) and Congo King Basheng Forestry Development Sarlu, (a total of 791,675 ha).65

-While forest loss has soared, the DRC has had a moratorium on granting new industrial logging concessions since 2002.63 However, new logging permits continue to be issued, with numerous cancellations and re-issuances in subsequent years leading to confusion and questions about legal basis and the extent to which corruption plays a role.
-In July 2003, the World Bank estimated that around 9.5 million ha of land had been newly allocated since the moratorium.64 A legal review of existing titles led to the cancellation of many in 2009, some of which were re-issued in 2011.65 In 2015 and 2016, the government gave out eight concessions in breach of the moratorium, which were subsequently canceled following pressure from NGOs and donors,66 but then three were subsequently reissued (including to two Chinese companies).67 In 2020, the DRC also granted nine concessions to Chinese companies.68 The legality of the relevant contracts is being contested in court by local NGOs.69
+While forest loss has soared, the DRC had a moratorium on granting new industrial logging concessions since 2002.66 However, new logging permits continued to be issued, with numerous cancellations and re-issuances in subsequent years leading to confusion and questions about the legal basis and the extent to which corruption plays a role.
+In July 2003, the World Bank estimated that around 9.5 million hectares of land had been newly allocated since the moratorium.67 A legal review of existing titles led to the cancellation of many in 2009, some of which were re-issued in 2011.68 In 2015 and 2016, the government gave out eight concessions in breach of the moratorium, which were subsequently canceled following pressure from NGOs and donors, 69 but then three were subsequently reissued (including to two Chinese companies).70 In January 2020, the DRC also granted nine concessions to Chinese companies.71 Civil society groups subsequently obtained documents showing that four logging concessions covering more than 770,000 hectares had been allocated in June 2020 to a Congolese company called Groupe Services.72 Greenpeace has suggested that these allocations have been in violation of the moratorium instituted in 2002.
+They also suggest that the concession allocations substantially exceeded the legal limits of area that can be assigned by ministerial signature (by more than 400,000 hectares) and also exceeded the limit of forests that can be assigned "to the same person, together or separately" by more than 200,000 hectares.73 The legality of the relevant contracts is being contested in court by local NGOs.74 In October 2021, the President of DRC, Felix Tshisekedi, ordered an audit of all logging contracts and the suspension of all "guestionable contracts" until the audit is concluded.
+Tshisekedi noted that there is a need to examine the legality of several contracts, including six concessions granted in September 2020 covering about 1.4 million hectares awarded by former Environment Minister Claude Nyamugabo.75 In July 2021, the DRC Council of Ministers voted to lift the twenty-year moratorium on granting new logging concessions.76 Reports have indicated that an implementing decree which could potentially open up 70 million hectares of natural forest to logging is imminent.77